Characterization of symmetries of contact Hamiltonian systems: Symmetries of contact Hamiltonian systems and their decomposition

-These equations are even more relevant in the case our hamiltonian function remains bounded away from zero.
-There, we can rescale the Hamiltonian to a Reeb system, as we have already seen in Section~\ref{subsec:chs}, and the scaling symmetries simply further.
+These equations are even more relevant in the case our Hamiltonian function remains bounded away from zero.
+There, we can rescale the Hamiltonian to a Reeb system, as we have already seen in Section~\ref{subsec:chs}, and the scaling symmetries {simplify} further. \begin{corollary} For a Reeb system $(M,\eta,-1)$, the scaling symmetries take the form